midnightntwrk/midnight-architecture/specification/intents-transactions.md

 - Check that the different offers' inputs (and for Zswap, outputs) are disjoint
 - Check the [sequencing restrictions](#sequencing) laid out earlier.
-- TODO: Cross-check token-contract constraints, and contract call constraints
+- Cross-check token-contract constraints, and contract call constraints
-  \[all `Effects` constaints\]
   - For each contract claim in `Effects`, there is one matching call in the same segment, and the mapping is bidirectional
   - For each claimed nullifier in `Effects`, there is one matching nullifier in